 Now if you create a new article you're automatically redirected to the edit page.

-What's missing is an edit button in the list of pages.
+What's missing is an edit and delete button in the list of pages.

 - Minor touch is use of